Rohitangshu2026/NoSQL/README.md

 - Fragment-local execution
 - Application-level aggregation across fragments

-This project focuses on understanding distributed database concepts, not on strict consistency or fault tolerance.
+This assignment focuses on understanding distributed database concepts, not on strict consistency or fault tolerance.

 ---